 How you can make better decisions

 From our own experience, it is worth addressing biases in decisions making.
-There is a variety on what one could do – we think that with a few simple steps noticeable improvements can be made.
+We think that with a few simple steps noticeable improvements can be made.
 Let us take a good example from the TED talk by J. Marshall Shepherd: “3 kinds of bias that shape your worldview”.
-In short, making better decisions can be boiled down to:
+In short, here we present three points on how to make better decisions:

 - Taking inventory of your own biases and where they come from.